-This is why the art of communication is bound to make an impact on your way to the top
+This article was originally published under the title "An aspiring female leader?
+This is why the art of communication is bound to make an impact on your way to the top" on CEOWORLD.biz a prestigious platform for business insights.

 We all know that the position of women in business is not yet what it should be.

-We read statistics about the views of executives internationally on this issue, about the EU’s opinions and good intentions on the subject, about the awareness campaigns and panels that NGOs supporting the position of women have been organising for years, but we rarely read about what aspiring female executives themselves can do to step up more rungs on their company’s hierarchical ladder.
+We read about global statistics on the views of executives on this issue, about the EU's opinions and good intentions on the subject, about the awareness-raising campaigns and panels that NGOs have been organising for years to support the position of women, but we rarely read about what aspiring female executives themselves can do to climb more rungs on the corporate ladder.

 And since communication is one of those tools that determine the balance in people and business relationships, let’s see what the magic wand of communication can do to eliminate some overlooked obstacles that continue to get in the way of female executives.

-1. Set limits on diminutives or ‘the power of diminutives as a manipulative mechanism’
+1. Set your limits when it comes to diminutives, or, rather, "the power of diminutives as a manipulative mechanism"

 Quite a few women may feel flattered when they are referred to in saccharine terms such as sugar, sweetie or honey which are mainly, though not exclusively, used for addressing women.
 But while these diminutives are used to show affection, they are also used to suggest that something or someone is not important.